Roberto Alomar: Post-playing honors and activities

+Sexual misconduct allegation

-On April 30, 2021, Alomar was fired from both the Blue Jays and MLB amid reports that MLB was investigating claims that a female Blue Jays staffer claimed that Alomar had sexually harassed her in 2014.
+On April 30, 2021, Alomar was fired from both the Blue Jays and MLB amid reports that MLB was investigating a claim from a female Blue Jays staffer that Alomar had sexually harassed her in 2014.
 According to The Sports Network, the staffer was preparing to sue Alomar, the Blue Jays, and MLB.
-Later on April 30, Manfred announced that following an investigation into those allegations that had taken several months, Alomar had been placed on MLB's ineligible list and banned from baseball.
-At the same time, the Blue Jays severed all ties with Alomar, removing his name from the "Level of Excellence" at the Rogers Centre and taking down his Hall of Fame banner.
-However, he will remain enshrined in the Hall of Fame.
-Through her lawyer, the Blue Jays employee announced she was dropping her suit.
+Later on April 30, Manfred announced that following an investigation into that allegation that had taken several months, Alomar had been placed on MLB's ineligible list.
+At the same time, the Blue Jays severed all ties with Alomar, removing his name from the "Level of Excellence" at the Rogers Centre, taking down his Hall of Fame banner and returning his #12 jersey to circulation.
+However, he remains enshrined in the Hall of Fame.
+Alomar's number was officially unretired August 1, 2023 when newly acquired pitcher Jordan Hicks donned number 12 and entered the game for the Blue Jays in the ninth inning.

+After the actions taken by MLB and the Blue Jays, the complainant declined to pursue further legal action.

 Personal life

-Alomar married Puerto Rican model Maripily Rivera on June 1, 2009.
-The next year, Rivera alleged that she had been victim of domestic violence on three occasions, including her life being threatened with a knife by Alomar, and she wanted to end the marriage.
+Alomar and Puerto Rican model Maripily Rivera were married on June 1, 2009.
+In 2010, Rivera alleged that she had been a victim of domestic violence on three occasions, including her life being threatened with a knife by Alomar, and she wanted to end the marriage.
 Alomar alleged that Rivera had threatened to divorce him unless he gave her half ownership of his Tampa residence.
-The divorce was finalized on July 12, 2011 with a private settlement.
+The divorce was finalized on July 12, 2011, with a private settlement.

+On December 12, 2012, Alomar married Kim Perks, from Toronto at the Art Gallery of Ontario.
+Their first daughter was born in 2014 and they live in Toronto.

+In 1996, a Canadian woman who became obsessed with Alomar was sentenced to nine months in prison for plotting to murder him.
+She was arrested with a loaded gun after telling security at the SkyDome of her plans.

-Alomar was sued by at least four women, including his ex-wife, for allegedly exposing them to HIV.
-He was in a relationship with professional tennis player Meghann Shaughnessy from 2004 to 2006, who claimed Alomar exposed her to HIV.
+Alomar has been sued by at least four women, including his ex-wife, for allegedly exposing them to HIV.
+He was in a relationship with professional tennis player Meghann Shaughnessy from 2004 to 2006, and she claimed Alomar exposed her to HIV.
 The lawyer of Alomar's ex-wife stated Alomar paid $4 million in settlements to Shaughnessy and Ilya Dall, another ex-girlfriend.

-On December 12, 2012, Alomar married Toronto native Kim Perks at the Art Gallery of Ontario.
-Their first daughter was born in 2014.
-The Alomars reside in Toronto.